pnp/blog/content/post/office-add-ins-community-call-june-2021.md

  In general you can use most web libraries with an Office Add-in.
-For SSO you don\'t need an authentication library to get the user identity token, since you just call [**getAccessToken**](https://docs.microsoft.com/javascript/api/office-runtime/officeruntime.auth?view=excel-js-preview#getAccessToken_options_)().
+For SSO you don't need an authentication library to get the user identity token, since you just call [**getAccessToken**](https://docs.microsoft.com/javascript/api/office-runtime/officeruntime.auth?view=excel-js-preview#getAccessToken_options_)().
 However, you should implement a fallback sign-in dialog for scenarios